DBI

 How will trainings be offered?

-The expectation for each DBII participant is to participate in the online modules that will occur before and after the onsite training.
+The expectation for each participant is to participate in the online modules that will occur before and after the onsite training.
 Individuals will apply to participate.
 We will build the online modules on a range of competencies that DeafBlind Interpreters need.
-The online component of the training will be delivered via DBI Moodle.
+How the online component of the training will be delivered will be determined in Years 1 & 2.
 Check back as we continue to develop this!

 Who are the trainers?

-Our main onsite trainers and grant consultants are Jelica Nuccio and aj granda.
+Our main onsite trainers and grant consultants are aj granda and Jelica Nuccio.
 You can check out their ProTactile ASL channel on YouTube.
 We will have different trainers for the online modules, based on their expertise and specialization.

 Who are the trainings for?